-Larkins Peak anchors the west end of the Mallard Larkins Pioneer Area, which forms the divide between the North Fork Clearwater and the Little North Fork Clearwater rivers.
+Larkins Peak anchors the west end of the Mallard Larkins Pioneer Area, which forms the divide between the North Fork Clearwater and the Little North Fork Clearwater Rivers.
 This divide has a dramatic vertical rise of more than a mile in a short horizontal distance.

 If coming from Lewiston, follow US-12 to the town of Orofino and turn east across the bridge over the Clearwater River into downtown.
 Follow the main road through town (Michigan Street) and climb the grade east of town.
 This paved road has some rough surfaces and bad corners.
 Keep on this road for 26.5 miles to the T-intersection at the Bald Mountain Ski Area turn off.
-Take a left on the main road (Highway 11).
+Take a left on the main road (ID-11).
 Continue 7.3 miles to the next T-intersection at the small town of Headquarters.

 South Ridge, Class 2

+On maps, the FST-240 trail follows the ridge line more or less the entire way.
+The trail was rerouted in recent years,.
+It is now a more continuous and gentle grade mostly on the north side of the ridge for the first 2 miles and on the west side in the vicinity the Goat Ridge high point.
+The trail is well-maintained and the trailhead is obvious.
 A hike to the summit is a simple detour off the main trail to the south summit ridge.
 Debris on the summit indicates the presence of a historic lookout or perhaps an observation station of some sort.

 You can climb Larkins Peak via FST-95 and FST-96 that start near the end of the Isabella Creek Road/FSR-705.
 These longer routes climb from much lower elevations and require much more time.